 Sutton Arms, 6 Carthusian Street, London, EC1M 6EB

-Regulars to this haunted pub affectionately call this specter 'Charlie', this smiling red-haired man has been seen many times in various places around the pub.
+Regulars to the haunted Sutton Arms pub affectionately call it''s specter 'Charlie', this smiling red-haired man has been seen many times in various places around the pub.
 He has a favourite table seems to be in the corner of the bar where he has been observed quietly sitting.

 One lunchtime he suddenly appeared between two women who were talking.
 Then he grinned and disappeared.
 Unfortunately there appears to be no record of the reaction of the two ladies involved.